maccallumlab/meld/explicit_solvent_documentation.md

 ```python
 	self.system = b.build_system_from_molecules([p])
 ```
-This set of commands will instruct MELD to use tleap to generate a solvent box with 6 &#197; betweeen any atom in the protein and the edge of the box, and produce the necessary amber topology (system.top) and coordinate files (system.mdcrd).
+This set of commands will instruct MELD to use tleap to generate a solvent box with 6 &#197; between any atom in the protein and the edge of the box, and produce the necessary amber topology (system.top) and coordinate files (system.mdcrd).
 By default MELD uses the TIP3P water model, however `'spce'`, `'spceb'`, `'obc'`, `'tip4pew'` are all allowed values for `solvent_forcefield`:
 ```python
 	b = builder.SystemBuilder(explicit_solvent=True, solvent_forcefield="tip3p")
 ```